npretor/circuitprinter/README.md

 # circuitprinter
-The goal of this project is to print additive multilayer circuits
+The goal of this project is to print additive circuit traces on the E3D and Jubilee toolchanging 3D printers

 # Bill of materials: